hvianna/audioMotion.js/docs/user-interface.md

 Disabled modes, gradients and image fit options will also be excluded from the randomization.

+### General settings

+**FFT Size** is the number of samples used for the [Fast Fourier Transform](https://en.wikipedia.org/wiki/Fast_Fourier_transform) performed by the analyzer.

+Higher values provide greater detail in the frequency domain (especially for low frequencies), but less detail in the time domain (slower response to changes).
+The default value of **8192** usually provides the best cost/benefit ratio for both domains.

+**PIP window aspect ratio** selects the aspect ratio of the Picture-In-Picture window.
+After entering PIP, the window can be resized and the selected aspect ratio will be preserved.

 ### Sensitivity presets

 Customize low, normal and high sensitivity presets (see [Sensitivity](#sensitivity) setting). **0** dB represents the loudest possible sound volume.